I am seeking summary-level data for a specific trial or trials - can I request that the Data Partner conduct the analyses?

 Please click here for submission instructions.

-I am an employee of a Data Holder sharing data through the YODA Project- do I follow this data request process?
+I am an employee of a Data Partner sharing data through the YODA Project- do I follow this data request process?

-No, this process is for researchers who are not affiliated with/employed by a Data Holder that is partnering with the YODA Project, nor one of their partner companies or contracted vendors.
-For all Data Holder affiliates, please utilize your established internal processes for gaining access to data sets for further research purposes.
+No, this process is for researchers who are not affiliated with/employed by a Data Partner that is collaborating with the YODA Project, nor one of their partner companies or contracted vendors.
+For all Data Partner affiliates, please utilize your established internal processes for gaining access to data sets for further research purposes.

 I am affiliated with Yale University- do I follow this data request process?

-Yes, all interested investigators that are external to the Data Holder, including those based at Yale University (the site of the YODA Project), must follow the YODA Project data request process.
+Yes, all interested investigators that are external to the Data Partner, including those based at Yale University (the site of the YODA Project), must follow the YODA Project data request process.

 Is there an example of a Research Proposal that I can use as a template?